Hubert Huddleston: Military career

 Educated at Felsted School and Bedford School, Huddleston joined the British Army and was commissioned as a second lieutenant into the Coldstream Guards in 1898.

-He then served in the Second Boer War.
+He then served in the Second Boer War, which began in October 1899.
 He took part in operations in the Orange Free State from April to May 1900, and the Transvaal in May and June, including actions near Johannesburg and at the Battle of Diamond Hill.
 During the war he transferred to the Dorsetshire Regiment as a second lieutenant on 26 May 1900, and was promoted to lieutenant on 19 November 1901.
 He was mentioned in despatches for actions in December 1901 ("for dash and leading ... which lead to captures", dated 25 April 1902).
 He stayed in South Africa throughout the war, which ended in May 1902 with the Treaty of Vereeniging.
-Four months later, he left Cape Town with other officers and men of the 2nd Battalion, Dorset Regiment on the SS German and arrived at Southampton in late October, when they were posted to Portland.
+Four months later, he left Cape Town with other officers and men of the 2nd Battalion, Dorsetshire Regiment, on the SS German and arrived at Southampton in late October, when they were posted to Portland.